Letter of Authorization Apostille – Legalization – Authentication | Call +1 (415) 655-9455

 What is a letter of authorization?

-A letter of authorization, also called a letter of authority, is different from a power of attorney mainly in formality and enforceability.
-“A power of attorney is usually a multiple-page, formal document that must comply with state laws.
-A letter of authorization, in contrast, is typically less than a page long and relatively informal, and while it may be honored by the person receiving it, it’s not state law to accept it.”
+A letter of authorization, also called a letter of authority or an authorization letter, is different from a power of attorney mainly in formality and enforceability.
+A power of attorney is typically multiple pages and written to comply with state laws.
+A letter of authorization is often just one page long and informally written.

 How do I get my letter of authorization apostilled or authenticated?

-1. Email us for a price quote.
+Step 1: Email us for a price quote

 • Your name, address, and phone number